What Is Forex Trading and How Does It Work?

 Let's break this forex trading example down:

-(This is an extremely simple forex trading example and it is purely for explanatory purposes.
-It does not take into account spreads, commission and other trading costs.)
+(Please note: This is an oversimplified forex trading example and it does not take into account spreads, commissions and other trading costs.)

-Another key part of answering 'How does Currency Trading work?' is by educating yourself on the different types of currency pairs.
+Another key part of answering 'how does currency trading work?' is learning about the different types of currency pairs.
 Choosing the right type of currency pair is one of the most important decisions a forex trader can make.
 Each pair comes with its own risks, volatility and typical price behaviour.
 There are three main types of currency pairs:

 - Major Pairs